mkotsollaris/mkotsollaris.github.io/content/blog/CWV/index.md

 - Rather than using scrollEvent (which triggers every single time the page is scrolled), we can use the the [IntersectionObserver API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 This API is a great way to detect when the user is scrolling the page.
 An example use-case would be the following:
   > When user scrolls the page, we want the navigation bacome sticky at the top of the page, and add a small shadow to the navigation bar
 This can be achieved by both IntersactionObserver and scrollEvent.
-However, IntersectionObserver is more performant, resulting to much fewer method triggers as opposed to scrollEvent.
+However, IntersectionObserver is more performant, as it runs on the background thread, resulting to much fewer method triggers as opposed to scrollEvent.

 Here's a live example of how to use [IntersectionObserver to create a sticky navigation bar](https://codepen.io/hey-nick/pen/mLpmMV)